 Once you’ve chosen the perfect vehicle for your day-to-day operations, there are a few add-ons that will help you protect your investment and any materials you’ll be transporting.

-• Make sure your vehicle is suitable for the weather in your area to prevent tools from rusting or materials from getting water damage.
-Truck lids or caps can help if you're from a region prone to rainfall.
+• Make sure your vehicle is suitable for the weather in your area to prevent tools from rusting or materials from getting water damaged.
+Truck lids or caps can help if you’re from a region prone to rainfall.

 • Bed liners and moving blankets keep materials from being damaged and tossed around the truck bed.

 • Side racks for ladders and other large tools.

 In our experience, work trucks and vans are likely to become disorganized because things are constantly moved in and out.
 There are often multiple people using the vehicle, which can create similar issues that you’d see among roommates when one person refuses to do the dishes.
 We all know one person whose work vehicle often has lunch leftovers, paperwork and a bunch of clutter that is likely not necessary for their job.
 Taking a few minutes each day to declutter and keep everything organized is the best way to maintain a good workflow for everyone.

 We realize that these tips and tricks are only the tip of the iceberg when it comes to creating a space that suits a handyperson’s workflow.
 To keep the conversation going, we’d love to hear about you favorite aspects of your workspace, as well as any obstacles that you may have encountered!